-Example 5-2
+Example 5-2.

 Examining the Contents of the Status

 Comparator

 To examine the contents of the status comparator, type S1 or S2.
 Note, however, that when the status comparator name is keyed in, the system responds with a value, rather than the mnemonic code used to enter that value into the system.
 The table below is used to translate the system response back into the mnemonic codes entered originally.
-This table can also be used to help enter status comparator values directly.